Leon Lobjoit

-Leon Alan Lobjoit (born 4 January 1995) is an English footballer who plays for Daventry Town, as a striker.
+Leon Alan Lobjoit (born 4 January 1995) is an English footballer who plays as a striker for club Peterborough Sports.

 Career

 Born in Hatfield, Lobjoit played youth football with Milton Keynes Dons and Coventry City, and non-league football with Hemel Hempstead Town, New Bradwell St Peter, Leighton Town, Arlesey Town and Buckingham Town.
 In March 2017 it was announced that he would sign a two-year professional contract with Northampton Town, effective from 1 July 2017.
 In September 2017 he joined local Evo-Stik Northern Premier League Division One South side Corby Town for a month to gain more first team experience.
 In October 2017 Lobjoit Joined Nuneaton Town on a one-month loan to gain experience at a higher level.
 On 2 February 2018 Leon moved to Banbury United on loan.
 He was released by Northampton at the end of the 2017–18 season, following their relegation.
 He then played for Brackley Town, AFC Rushden & Diamonds, Oxford City, MK Gallacticos, Bedford Town, Hemel Hempstead Town, Newport Pagnell Town and St Neots Town, before singing for Leighton Town.
 In the 2022–23 season he scored 60 goals, including several whilst suffering from an eye injury.
-He moved to Daventry Town in June 2023.
+He moved to Daventry Town in June 2023, before returning to Bedford Town in January 2024.

+He scored 27 goals for Bedford Town in the 2024–25 season as the club were promoted to the National League North as champions of the Southern League Premier Division Central.
+However, he left the club during summer 2025, citing "work commitments" making him unable to commit to the extra travel of playing in the National League North, and he signed for Southern League Premier Division Central club Kettering Town.
+He returned to Bedford Town in October 2025, before joining Potters Bar Town in November 2025, and Stamford in January 2026.

+In May 2026, Lobjoit followed manager Graham Drury in leaving Stamford to join recently relegated Southern League Premier Division Central side Peterborough Sports.